HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 To start over, simply remove the `build` directory.

     rm -rf build

-[^mojave-dark-mode]: HandBrake must be built on macOS 10.14 Mojave or later to enable Dark Mode toolbar icons.
-Building on earlier macOS, even with latest Xcode, will result in Light Mode toolbar icons being displayed in Dark Mode.

-[^xcode-install]: Make sure Xcode is installed at `/Applications/Xcode.app`.
-When using an Xcode Beta release, you may need to rename `Xcode-beta.app` to `Xcode.app`.

 [^xcode-cli-tools]: When installing Command Line Tools for Xcode using the package installer (instead of `xcode-select --install`), make sure to install the package that corresponds to the installed Xcode version.
 A mismatch between the installed Xcode and Command Line Tools versions may cause problems.